amoghsr/smarty/README.md

 ## Current Status

-The project is currently moving to it's 3rd stage of three in development.
+The project has finished it's 3rd stage of development.

 ## Milestones

+- (10/02/2020) Stage 3 complete.
+Report is available on Teams.
 - (10/02/2020) Stage 2 complete.
 Report is available on Teams.
 - (28/11/2020) Stage 1 complete.
 Report is available on Teams.